Encyclopaedia/Pronunciation Guide

 Fianna fee-a-na.
 Humans with Faerie Sight.
 Fianna clans are made up of families who all serve under a matriarch, who in turn answer to a provincial leader known as a rígfennid.
 All fianna serve under one human High King.

-Fionn Mac Cumhaill e-UHN mack-coo-ool.
+Fionn Mac Cumhaill fee-UHN mack-coo-ool.
 Also known as Finn MacCool.
 The first High King of Ireland and leader of Fianna warrior clans.

-Fomorians or Fomori.
-Fair Ones.
+Fomorians Fair Ones.
 Thrive on chaos and destruction.
 Enemies to the Tuatha Dé Danann who defeated them during The Great Battle.
 Fomorians live in exile in the human realm.

 Gearoid gar-owedge